davewalker5/TelloCommander/README.md

 dotnet build
 ```

+## Creating the Telemetry Capture Database

+The application includes support for writing drone telemetry to a SQLite database.
+If you intend to use this facility, you must first fulfil the [prerequisites for SQLite database capture](https://github.com/davewalker5/TelloCommander/wiki/Writing-Drone-Telemetry-to-a-SQLite-Database).

 ## Running the Application

 To run the application, open a terminal window, change to the folder containing the compiled output for the TelloCommanderConsole project and run the following command: